mtlong29/MySite/_posts/notes/treehouse-intermediate-ios-development/2017-12-05-object-initialization.md

 - Responsible for initializing stored properties
 - Responsible for calling super init

-Designated initializers are the centeral point of initialization.
+>Designated initializers are the central point of initialization.
 So typically classes only have one, in fact they must have at least one.
 This is why you get an error if an `init` method is not given.

 The following is a designated initializer which is just a normal initializer.